 Overcomer vs. Non-Overcomer division.

-While there is a Biblical basis for categorizing the Christian community as for example the parable of the sower indicates, the manner in which the Recovery Movemen does so I don't believe to be consistent with Biblical Theology.
+While there is a Biblical basis for categorizing the Christian community as for example the parable of the sower indicates, the manner in which the Recovery Movement does so I don't believe to be consistent with Biblical Theology.
 In Biblical theology, the categories are

 1. Nominal Christians versus true Christians